 }This example defines a namespace and a simple Nginx deployment within that namespace.

 Helm is the de facto package manager for Kubernetes.
-The hashicorp/helm provider integrates Helm's capabilities directly into your Terraform workflow, allowing you to manage Helm chart releases declaratively.
+The hashicorp/helm provider pulls Helm into your Terraform workflow so you can manage Helm chart releases declaratively.

 Code Sample: Deploying a Helm Chart